 David’s talk will include a bit of provocative research, a dash of theory, lots of personal parenting stories and a look at how the parent/child/nature relationship changes from early childhood to middle childhood to adolescence to early adulthood.

 David will also conduct a summit workshop with ANE grad Michael Duffin, Friday, February 20, on school readiness and place-based education.
-Michael, co-founder of PEER Associates, received his PhD from Antioch University’s PhD in leadership and organizational change program.
+Michael, co-founder of, received his PhD from Antioch University’s PhD in leadership and organizational change program.

 The Center of Wonder co-hosts the summit.
 For more information visit the Jackson Campus of Teton Science School’s web site.